Road tax: United States

-Each state requires an annual registration fee which varies from state to state.
+Each state requires an annual motor vehicle registration fee which varies from state to state.

+Additionally, in Illinois, municipalities are allowed to also impose a vehicle registration fee (known alternatively as a vehicle license, vehicle sticker or a wheel tax depending on the municipality) and collect the funds directly.
+Chicago, Evanston, Skokie, and a number of suburbs in Chicagoland have their own annual vehicle registration fee.
+The annual fees vary by municipality and type of vehicle.
+As of 2025, most of the municipalities with required vehicle registration fees in Illinois require a municipality-specific sticker to be affixed to the front windshield if the vehicle has one.
+Cook County, Illinois had taxed vehicles that were registered in unincorporated areas until the tax was repealed in 2023.
+More than forty municipalities in Illinois, mostly in Chicagoland, have eliminated or suspended vehicle registration programs since 1990.

-Additionally, in some states, counties and/or municipalities are allowed to also impose a vehicle tax.
-For example, in Illinois, Cook County taxes vehicles that are registered in unincorporated areas, and a number of municipalities have their own annual vehicle registration fee.
-In Massachusetts, the excise tax is billed separately from registration fees, by the town or city in which the vehicle is registered, and was set at a fixed rate of 2.5% statewide by a 1980 law called Proposition 2½.
+In Massachusetts, the excise tax is billed separately from registration fees, by the town or city in which the vehicle is registered, and was set at the rate of $25 per $1,000 of valuation by a 1980 law called Proposition 2½.
+The towns and cities are required by state law to bill and collect the excise tax.

+The state of Wisconsin allows counties and municipalities to collect an annual municipal or county vehicle registration fee (known as a wheel tax) also, but not directly.
+These fees are collected by the state of Wisconsin on behalf of the counties and municipalities at the time of registration renewal.

 Within some states, the fees may vary from county to county, as some counties have surcharges per vehicle; an example of this is Virginia's personal property tax.
 New York State, on the other hand, charges a tax based on the vehicle's weight, rather than on its value, which is charged at the time of registration renewal.

 In California and New Hampshire, the registration tax is calculated by the current value of the vehicle.
 As a result, older and more inexpensive vehicles will have a low registration fee, whereas newer and more expensive vehicles will have fees in the hundreds of dollars.

 There is also a federal Heavy Vehicle Use Tax (HVUT) or truck tax, for vehicles with gross weights of 55,000 pounds or more, including trucks, truck tractors and buses.
 Generally, vans, pickup trucks, panel trucks and the like are not subject to this tax.
 The tax does not apply to vehicles that are used for 5,000 miles or less (7,500 miles or less for agricultural vehicles) on public highways during a tax period.

 Additionally, "New York State imposes a highway use tax (HUT) on motor carriers operating certain motor vehicles on New York State public highways (excluding toll-paid portions of the New York State Thruway).
 The tax rate is based on the weight of the motor vehicle and the method that you choose to report the tax."